Lost-Outpost/Telsera/README.md

 ### Preparations

 Download the release to a _working folder_.
-This folder **must not** be in a _common folder_ like your Desktop, Downloads or Program Files folder.
+This folder **must not** be in a _common folder_ like your Desktop, Downloads, or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

 ### Downloading and Installing

 The download and installation process can take a little while (an hour or more) depending on your system specs.
-Wabbajack will calculate the amount of threads it will use at the start of the installation.
+Wabbajack will calculate the number of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

-1. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Redoran"
+1. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Eldryn"
 2. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish.
-3. Download the latest release of `Redoran` from the Wabbajack Browse Modlists page.
+3. Download the latest release of `Eldryn` from the Wabbajack Browse Modlists page.
 4. Select the created folder in step 1 as your installation folder.
 5. Select the created folder in step 2 as your downloads folder.
 6. Click the Go/Begin button and wait for Wabbajack to finish.

 ## Using MO2

-1. Once Wabbajack is finished, go into the folder where you installed Redoran.
+1. Once Wabbajack is finished, go into the folder where you installed Eldryn.
 You'll see an executable called ModOrganizer.exe.
 Launch it to get to the next step.

 ![Image 0](https://i.imgur.com/cI76urH.png)